Let’s get you startedSign in or create an account to view your personalized quotes.

 What is Flood Zone X?

-Though people living in Zone X aren’t at a high risk, flooding can still occur and cause damage.
-About 25% of flood insurance claims filed nationwide are in areas with low or moderate risk of flooding.[4]
+Though people living in Zone X aren’t at a high risk, flooding can still occur and cause costly damage.

 If you live in a Zone X community that participates in the NFIP, you have the option to buy flood insurance, but you don’t have to.
 But homeowners in SFHAs must purchase flood insurance.